Guides

 By default, Flux will handle the appearance of your application by adding a dark class to the html element depending on the user's system preference or selected appearance.

-If you don't want Flux to handle this for you, you can remove the
+If you don't want Flux to handle this for you, you can remove the @fluxAppearance directive from your layout file.

 Copy to clipboard